JavaJokers/FreightFrenzy/README.md

             <img src="https://user-images.githubusercontent.com/64339630/141203829-91728033-1b7c-4a43-bc86-a5caff8cb142.png">
     </td>
     <td>
-      Team number(13828).    <br> We are very passionate about first tech.
+        <br> We are very passionate about first tech.
 We are currently a team of about 12 and everyone has a great work ethic.
     </td>
   </tr>
   </table>